Which Institutions Own Shares In Incyte Corporation (INCY)?

 Sponsored

-The stock witnessed a -2.48% gain in the last 1 month and extending the period to 3 months gives it a -13.47%, and is 4.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.41% over the week and 2.33% over the month.
+The stock witnessed a -0.92% gain in the last 1 month and extending the period to 3 months gives it a -15.22%, and is -2.86% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.88% over the week and 2.23% over the month.

 Incyte Corporation (INCY) Analyst Forecasts